Great-Stuff/WebSpyder/README.md

+# PyScrape

+<strong>What is PyScrape:</strong>
-# PyScrape: a terminal based web scraper made in Python using bs4
+PyScrape is a simple webscraper made in Python using the BeautifulSoup4 library

 <strong>Instructions for use:</strong>